Food for Ants

 (A beginner's guide)

-Ants require a steady supply of food to keep them healthy and active.
-They must get different types of food to get all the nutrients they need (do not stick to the same diet repeatedly).
-In the case of fully-claustral queens, the food should be available as soon as the first workers close (hatch).
+Ants are omnivores and require a steady food supply to stay healthy and active.
+They must get a varied diet to receive all the necessary nutrients (do not consistently stick to the same diet).
+In the case of fully-claustral queens, the food should be available as soon as the first workers eclose (emerge from the pupal stage).
 And for semi-claustral queens, the food should be there right from the beginning.
-Putting the food in a small area outside the nest is better than directly in their living space.
+It's preferable to place food in a small area outside the nest rather than directly in their living space.
 This foraging area is called the outworld.

 NOTE (Buyer Beware): No "one-diet" commercially formulated product can feed ants long-term and provide a healthy, nutritious diet.
-Be it sweet liquid syrups or protein powder/jelly; such may be used for practical bases and days when we lack fresh ingredients.
-Often such products contain preservatives for them to stay fresh long term.
+Be it sweet liquid syrups or protein powder/jelly; such may be used for practical bases and on days when we lack fresh ingredients.
+Often, such products contain preservatives to stay fresh long-term.
 Protein is best received fresh from live insects.
-Only honey and natural syrups can have a long stable shelf life without preservatives.
-Our Ant-Shop offers "Formisyrup Gold" (a mix of honey and maple syrup and nothing else), "FormiSyrup Green" (a solution of sucrose with preservatives for extended shelf life) and "FormiProtein," mostly made from black soldier fly larvae, and it is to be used as an occasional supplement or for days when we lack fresh insects as a source of protein.
+Only honey and natural syrups can have a long, stable shelf life without preservatives.
+Our Ant-Shop offers "Formisyrup Gold" (a mix of honey and maple syrup and nothing else), "FormiSyrup Green" (a solution of sucrose with preservatives for extended shelf life) and "FormiProtein," mostly made from black soldier fly larvae.
+It is to be used as an occasional supplement or for days when we lack fresh insects as a source of protein.

 Choosing the Right Ant Food: